25 Best Things to Do in Hyannis, MA

 These trains are a fantastic way to get about Hyannis.

-The Cape Cod Central Railroad is a historic railroad that runs on a rail line controlled by the Massachusetts Department of Transportation known as the Cape Main Line.
+The Cape Cod Central Railroad is a historic railroad on a rail line controlled by the Massachusetts Department of Transportation known as the Cape Main Line.

 Sightseeing trains are a fun and unusual way to visit and learn about Cape Cod.

-It's a lovely spot where you can cool down with a pleasant swim in clear, warm water.
+It's a lovely spot to cool down with a pleasant swim in clear, warm water.

-It is a neighborhood pond with well-kept gardens that is noted for its tranquility and lack of crowds.
+It is a neighborhood pond with well-kept gardens noted for its tranquility and lack of crowds.

 If you're in the mood to walk, it has a beautiful route that you can take.